marcelom97/scimgateway/COMPLIANCE.md

 - ✅ Add to multi-valued attributes (arrays)
 - ✅ Add with path expressions
 - ✅ Add to complex attributes
+- ✅ **Auto-create array elements** - When adding to filtered path like `emails[type eq "work"].value` and no matching element exists, automatically creates element with filter criteria applied

 #### Remove Operation
 - ✅ Remove entire attributes